systemjs/systemjs/README.md

 ## Overview

-SystemJS is a hookable standards-based module loader.
+SystemJS is a hookable, standards-based module loader.
 It provides a workflow where code written for production workflows of native ES modules in browsers ([like Rollup code-splitting builds](https://rollupjs.org/guide/en#code-splitting)), can be transpiled to the [System.register module format](docs/system-register.md) to work in older browsers that don't support native modules, running [almost-native module speeds](#performance) while supporting top-level await, dynamic import, circular references and live bindings, import.meta.url, module types, import maps, integrity and Content Security Policy with compatibility in older browsers back to IE11.

 #### 1. s.js minimal production loader